curious-neeraj/golang_material/README.md

 - Go has **Built-In Garbage Collector**\
 The garbage collection in Go is automatic which makes it simple to use for the users as they don't have to handle all this by themselves.
+The important point to note here is that Go, unline Java's whole JVM, packs a small piece of extra code called ***Go Runtime*** which manages garbage collection.

 ## Basics
 Initialize Go Module